 * Estimated run time and tasks

-Once your project proposal is approved, the next step is to work with your Facilitator to plan for the experiment by developing a run proposal.
+Once your project proposal is approved, the next step is to work with your Facilitator to plan for the experiment.

-We will put your experiment on an operations calendar based on the work laid out in the run proposal and on the availability of the investigators.
-The run schedule establishes who is responsible for operating the device and attending to diagnostics.
+We will put your experiment on an operations calendar based on the run plan developed with the facilitator and on the availability of the investigators.
 Although the run schedule is flexible, we prioritize planned experiments if they involve travel constraints.